mattfreeman-london/javascript-practice/README.md

 magicEightBall.js:
 - to create a simple random machine to answer questions

+miniLinter.js:
+- taking a sample paragraph and tracking unneeded words and number of sentences

 NumberGuesser.js:
 - part of a file to create a number guessing game, from CodeAcademy